Carly1269/PortfolioProjects/UFO_Sightings_Project/README.md

 # SHARE

+The following dashboard helps us visualize the UFO sightings data.
+It has a map of all the locations UFO have been seen.
+It also has graphs on the hour of observation as well as the year of observation.
+We can filter the data with the filtering options on the left side of the dashboard:

 <div class='tableauPlaceholder' id='viz1663528261317' style='position: relative'><noscript><a href='#'>
   <img alt='UFO Sightings Dashboard ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Dr&#47;DraftUFO_Locations&#47;UFOSightingsDashboard&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' />
   <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='DraftUFO_Locations&#47;UFOSightingsDashboard' />